andreeaiosip/click-a-book/README.md

 ### Live Deployment on Heroku

-This app is currently deployed on heroku.
-The deployment is the code stored on the master branch of the project on GitHub.
-To deploy this project to Heroku required the following steps:
+The project from GitHub is deployed and set live on Heroku.
+To deploy this project to Heroku I followed the steps below and I have watched this [tutorial](https://www.youtube.com/watch?v=GgNcs9zlFSA).

 1. Sign up for Heroku and sign in to create a new app
 2. Click the "New" button to create a new app
 3. Give a name to the app and specify the region
 4. Generate a requirement.txt file to inform Heroku of what dependencies are needed to run the app.
 In the terminal `pip3 freeze --local > requirements.txt`
 5. You need to create a Procfile file type to inform Heroku what type of app is being deployed `echo web: python run.py > Procfile`
-6. At the deployment tab of the app in Heroku click the Heroku GIT method for deployment.
+6. At the deployment tab of the app in Heroku click the Heroku git method for deployment.
 7. In the terminal of you IDE type the commands:

 ```
 $ heroku login
-$ heroku git:remote -a <karaokean>
+$ heroku git:remote -a <click-a-book>
 $ git push heroku master
 ```

-1. In the Heroku settings tab, click on the "Real Config Vars" button to set environmental variables:
+8. In the Heroku settings tab, click on the "Real Config Vars" button to set environmental variables:

 - IP: `0.0.0.0`
 - PORT: `5000`